395px

 Death chewed gum in Vietnam

-In beautiful Mexico they were throwing to give
+In beautiful Mexico, they were shooting to kill

 While Che was digging his grave in Bolivia